sylwianna/WordCloud_Generator/README.md

 <img src="wordcloud_img.png" align="top" />

 # Word Cloud Generator
-Make a word cloud out of given list of words or a text.
+Make a word cloud out of a given list of words or a text.

 ## Contents
 * [General Info](#general-info)